What Are Microchips and How Do They Work?

 If you have a puppy that needs to be neutered or spayed, you can request they inject the microchip during that appointment since they’ll already be under anesthesia.

-This procedure is as routine as a vaccination, and microchips are designed to work for 25 years!
+The microchip implantation procedure is as routine as a vaccination, and microchips are designed to work for 25 years!
 One and done.

 Helping Lost Pets

-You should not rely on microchips alone to recover a missing pet.
+While there are many benefits of microchipping, you should not rely on microchips alone to recover a missing pet.
 The microchip is a backup method of identifying the pet and pet owner.
 It is not a replacement for a collar and tag, but for instances when a lost dog goes missing without its usual ID tags.

 This is extremely important: a microchip is nothing without it being registered by you, the pet parent.